shiftcurrency/sqlog/README.md

 5. Make sure you white list the primary/secondary node IP-address in config.json for LISK/SHIFT as well as 127.0.0.1 on BOTH nodes.

+## The End

+If you like my work you can give my delegate a vote (joey on LISK) or give me a small contribution at 3791057246258751384L.

 ## License

     <SQLog, SHIFT/LISK monitoring system>